-Iterable is now configured to log "send skip" events to users' event histories.
-In the event an email is skipped for a user, the Send Skip event added to their event history will include a field called
+Iterable is now configured to log send skip events to users' event histories.
+In the event an email is skipped for a user, the send skip event added to their event history will include a field called

-"reason" which will highlight why the email was skipped.
-You can find more information on Send Skips and their meanings in this support article here.
-These include scenarios such as a user receiving too many marketing emails within an 18-hour window, locale mismatches, and others.
+reason which will highlight why the email was skipped.
+For more information about email send skip events and their meanings, read Email send skips.
+Reasons for a send skip include, for example, a user receiving too many marketing emails within an 18-hour window, locale mismatches, and others.

-Data Feeds - If you see an Email Campaign that is stuck in its sending stage then one of the first things you will want to check is your notification center (Bell logo in the upper right-hand corner) to see if your data feeds are throwing any errors.
-If so please consult with your development team and Iterable's Support team to better understand what is causing these error messages.
+If you see an email campaign that is stuck in its sending stage then one of the first things you will want to check is your notification center (accessible by clicking the bell logo in the upper right-hand corner) to see if your data feeds are throwing any errors.
+If so please consult with your development team and Iterable's support team to better understand what is causing these error messages.

 If you and your team are not receiving email sends or proof sends you will want to ensure that your DNS configuration is set up correctly.
-If your team is using Amazon SES, then you can find your settings in the DNS Setup tab under https://app.iterable.com/settings/dnsSetup, and quickly verify that all records are verified via a green checkbox.
-If your team is using SparkPost or another ESP to send out email you will want to check your Notification Center in your project to see if there are any errors related to your ESP.
+If your team is using Amazon SES, then you can find your settings in the DNS setup tab, and quickly verify that all records are verified via a green checkbox.
+If your team is using SparkPost or another ESP to send out email you will want to check the notification center in your project to see if there are any errors related to your ESP.
 If there are not, then you will want to check your configuration settings via your ESP portal or consult with your team's Customer Success Manager to further investigate.

-Limitations within your project -Is your Campaign utilizing experiments or throttling?
-Some teams use Experiments and/or rate limiting to help gain insight into what types of emails work better than others and help maintain stabilization for your team's web infrastructure.
-If you are using an Experiment, you will want to make sure that the Experiment configurations are correct, and see which factors (i.e. time zones, send time, etc.) might contribute to the campaign not finishing yet.
-If using rate limiting, double-check your rate limits within your channels settings, and also check to see which other active Campaigns or Workflows might cause you to hit the rate limit.
+Is your campaign utilizing experiments or throttling?
+Some teams use experiments and/or rate limiting to help gain insight into what types of emails work better than others and help maintain stabilization for your team's web infrastructure.
+If you are using an experiment, you will want to make sure that the experiment configurations are correct, and see which factors (i.e. time zones, send time, etc.) might contribute to the campaign not finishing yet.
+If using rate limiting, double-check your rate limits within your channels settings, and also check to see which other active campaigns or workflows might cause you to hit the rate limit.